BardicDefense/purple-hack/README.md

 1d8 Hit Die (8hp+Con mod at 1st level).
 Receive attack bonus of +1 every level, starting at level 1, stopping at +15 at level 15.
 Can use any weapon or armor, so long as they meet its strength minimum, if any (see [equipment](#armor-weapons-and-equipment)).
 Every name level, warriors add an extra weapon die of damage to their armed combat attacks and an additional feat.
 At 1st level, warriors select one style, reflecting their preferred manner of fighting:

 - **Arcanist**: You can read Mithric and gain access to two schools of magic of your choice.
 You can cast spells in armor as well as when being jostled.
 You cannot create or cast from scrolls, though you can copy spells from them.
-You have half the spell slots of a mage of your same level.
+You have half the spell slots of a mage of your same level (rounded down, to a minimum of 1 slot).
 You start with a spellbook and spells the same way a mage does, but no schools or spells are automatically acquired through gaining levels.
 The source of your power must be defined.
 - **Hordeslayer**: If you kill an opponent with an attack, you can immediately make a bonus attack of the same kind (melee or ranged).
 You can make a maximum number of melee bonus attacks per round equal to your level, and a maximum number of missile bonus attacks equal to your number of name levels plus 1.
 - **Smiter**: Once per combat encounter, you can declare a smite after you score a hit, melee or ranged, which doubles the number of damage dice rolled.
 If a smite was announced on a critical hit, the extra weapon dice do not automatically deal maximum damage.